cowboy/javascript-hooker/README.md

 #### Signature:
 `hooker.hook(object, [ props, ] [options | prehookFunction])`
 #### `props`
 The optional `props` argument can be a method name, array of method names or null.
-If null (or omitted), all methods of `object` will be hooked.
+If null (or omitted), all enumerable methods of `object` will be hooked.
 #### `options`
 * `pre` - (Function) a pre-hook function to be executed before the original function.
 Arguments passed into the method will be passed into the pre-hook function as well.
 * `post` - (Function) a post-hook function to be executed after the original function.
 The original function's result is passed into the post-hook function as its first argument, followed by the method arguments.